Ejchristian/text-twist/README.md

 # Text Twist

-Simple Text Twist game developed in the Web Applications Security course (CPEG 470) / Spring 2016 / University of Delaware
+Simple Text Twist game in PHP and JS.

 A random rack and its possible words are retrieved from a back-end PHP file using AJAX.
-The dictionary is stored in a SQLite database.
+The dictionary is stored in an SQLite database.

 ## How to run